 TALD: Enhancing DCS World Coordinated Strikes

 Digital Combat Simulator World has an often forgotten munition amid its glide bombs, anti-radiation missiles, jammer pods, and cruise missiles.
 An unguided, subsonic, non-lethal glide vehicle that can enhance the effectiveness and survivability of missions requiring aircraft to challenge formidable air defenses directly.
 The ADM-141A Tactical Air Launched Decoy (TALD) is purpose-built to deceive radars and surface-to-air missiles, but it's hardly ever seen in DCS World's multiplayer environment.
-There are valid reasons for it being so uncommon, but I feel like the TALD offers so much when used correctly.
+There are valid reasons for it being so uncommon, but I feel the TALD offers so much when used correctly.
 Consider this an article advocating for increased use of this munition.

 The Role of the TALD